Boone - the Early Years

 “In your place I would’ve probably done the same.
 Come down to the jail, and I’ll fill in that note for you.”
 Fifteen minutes later Boone has the note, and is joining his family for a hot meal in the town’s one restaurant which is attached to the town’s only hotel.

 Olive says, “The saddles and tack weren’t worth much, but we did get a good price on the horses and guns, Boone.”

 He replies, “I bet the townspeople are happy we arrived when we did.
 The loss from a bank robbery would hurt them real bad.”

 A voice behind him says, “You’re right about that, Mister.
 Thanks for the help.
-I’m sure some changes will be made at the bank to make it harder.
+I’m sure some changes will be made at the bank to make it harder to rob.
 But the report of the failed robbery will go a long way to keep many would be robbers away from here.”

 Boone turns around to see the speaker is the woman delivering his meal, so he just nods his agreement before paying attention to the hot meal Olive ordered for him when she ordered her own.
 An hour after arriving in the town they’re on their way again.